SakshiGupta-21/OpenCVProject/README.md

 PROJECTS:
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-1	Virtual Paint	                -->      	Detecting Color and using colored marker to draw virtually.
+1	Virtual Painter	                -->      	Detecting Color and using colored marker to draw virtually.

-2	Documnet Scanner              -->      	In this project, I created a simple document scanner using opencv and run that in real time.
+2	Document Scanner              -->      	In this project, I created a simple document scanner using opencv and run that in real time.

 3	Number Plate Detector         -->      	In this project I created a number plates detector on cars in realtime and save them with a click of a button.